Erythroxylum/herbarium-spectra/README.md

 # Herbarium-Spectra: Codes for spectral data processing, trait prediction, and taxonomic classification
-Datasets and scripts for the **NPH paper**, "Seeing herbaria in a new light: leaf reflectance spectroscopy unlocks predictive trait and classification modeling in plant biodiversity collections"
+Datasets and scripts for the **New Phytologist submission**, "Seeing herbaria in a new light: leaf reflectance spectroscopy unlocks predictive trait and classification modeling in plant biodiversity collections"

 Codes written by J. Antonio Guzmán Q. and Dawson M. White

+Use of this code is restricted to non-commercial, academic purposes.
+Please contact Erythroxylum for other use cases.

 ---